We will analyze a representative agent economy and see how shocks and intertemporal discounted tradeoff drives asset prices.

 Assumption (Complete Markets).
 There exist enough securities (in zero net supply) to span every possible realization of shocks.

-This means: for any contingent payoff profile across states, there exists a portfolio of traded securities that replicates it exactly.
+In other words for any contingent payoff profile across states, there exists a portfolio of traded securities that replicates it exactly.
+This imposes no arbitrage.

 Notations: